Manx Cat Health Issues & Prevention

 Manxs are predisposed to several health conditions including Manx syndrome, arthritis, constipation.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 8-12 lbs and lifespan of 8-14 yrs, the Manx requires thoughtful care tailored to their specific breed characteristics.
+Plan for 8-12 lbs of dog and 8-14 yrs of life with a Manx — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 Weighing 8-12 lbs at maturity, the Manx brings a medium-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.

 Genetic Screening